peacebytes/fluentlenium-cucumber/README.md

 # FluentLenium Cucumber

-### What is this project?
+### What is this for?

 This is a Web UI automation test framework.
-The goal is to run automatic tests to ensure http://automationpractice.com web page works as expected on local environment.
+The goal is to run automatic end-to-end tests against http://automationpractice.com.

 ### Build With

 The framework was built on:
 - Web and Mobile automation framework: FluentLenium
-- Test Framework: Cucumber
+- Test Runner Framework: Cucumber
 - Language: Java
 - Build tool: Apache Maven